h8d13/Vase/README.md

 After initial install pick `Reboot` and **switch to hard disk** in BIOS.
 > Note: I recommend only plugging-in one screen at this step. you can then add as many as you want later.

-After login in with your user > Open `Konsole` and type `cd KAES-ARCH` this is where the post install script lives and more assets.
+After login in with your user > Open `Konsole` and type `cd Vase` this is where the post install script lives and more assets.

 Then `sudo vim post` edit to desired values, then `sudo ./post` when ready.